nicklashansen/neural-net-optimization/README.md

 # Optimization for Deep Learning

-This repository contains PyTorch implementations of popular/recent optimization algorithms for deep learning, including SGD, SGD w/ momentum, SGD w/ Nesterov momentum, SGDW, RMSprop, Adam, Nadam, Adam w/ L2 regularization, AdamW, RAdam, RAdamW, Gradient Noise, Gradient Dropout, Learning Rate Dropout and Lookahead (with SGD and Adam as inner optimizers).
+This repository contains PyTorch implementations of popular/recent optimization algorithms for deep learning, including SGD, SGD w/ momentum, SGD w/ Nesterov momentum, SGDW, RMSprop, Adam, Nadam, Adam w/ L2 regularization, AdamW, RAdam, RAdamW, Gradient Noise, Gradient Dropout, Learning Rate Dropout and Lookahead.

+All extensions have been implemented such that it allows for mix-and-match optimization, e.g. you can train a neural net using RAdamW with both Nesterov momemntum, Gradient Noise, Learning Rate Dropout and Lookahead.

 _____

 ## Related papers

-Material in this repository has been developed as part of a special course / study.
+Material in this repository has been developed as part of a special course / study and reading group.
 This is the list of papers that we have discussed and/or implemented:

 [An Overview of Gradient Descent Optimization Algorithms](https://arxiv.org/abs/1609.04747)